Definition of Linux Kill Signals

 Examples

 There are many ways to send signals to a program in Linux.
-A few of them are explained below:

-Option SIGINT:
+Option SIGINT

-Option SIGKILL:
+Option SIGKILL

-Syntax: kill -9 5653
+kill -9 5653

-Command: kill -SIGKILL 5653
+kill -SIGKILL 5653

-Example: Here we will kill the process id 5653 by using -SIGKILL command.
+Example: Here, we will kill the process id 5653 by using -SIGKILL command.

-Option killall:
+Option killall

 This command kills the process with its name.
 We should be particularly killing the process by using its name.
-For example, if any process is running for a long time and the Linux user has no idea on the process id, then we can kill the process by its process name.
+For example, if any process is running for a long time and the Linux user has no idea about the process id, then we can kill the process by its process name.

-Syntax: killall -SIGKILL pname
+killall -SIGKILL pname

-Command: killall -SIGKILL tez
+killall -SIGKILL tez

-Option pkill:
+Option pkill

-Syntax: pkill -9 process_name
+pkill -9 process_name

 pkill -9 -u username

-Command: pkill -9 tez
+pkill -9 tez

 pkill -9 -u root

-Example: Here all the processes are killed whose names are partially common to process ‘tez’.
+Example: Here, all the processes are killed whose names are partially common to process ‘tez.’

 List of Linux Kill Signals

 - SIGTRAP – The main purpose of SIGTRAP command signal is to debug a process.
-When a signal is sent to a process and it is waiting for an action or condition to meet the debugger then this signal will be sent.

 - SIGCHLD – Whenever a parent program does not find its child process, then the parent program sends the SIGCHLD signal.
-This is used to clear up the resources which are used by the child program.

-- SIGPROF – Whenever any process is using CPU Time then the SIGPROF signal is sent by the system when the program is elapsing.
+- SIGPROF – Whenever any process is using CPU Time, then the SIGPROF signal is sent by the system when the program is elapsing.

-- SIGPOLL – Whenever a program is causing any non-concurrent I/O actions, then that program will send the SIGPOLL signal.
+- SIGPOLL – Whenever a program is causing any non-concurrent I/O actions, that program will send the SIGPOLL signal.

 Conclusion

-Kill signal command in Linux does not only use to stop processes running in the Linux system, but also used to terminate the software from all illegal programs.
+The kill signal command in Linux stops processes running in the Linux system and terminates software from all illegal programs.
 Thus, few of the kill command signals in Linux are a part of security parameters.
-Remarkably, these kill commands does not only terminate or kill the programs but also they are used to pause, restart, or continue the programs.
+In the above article, we have shown how to use the kill command to send signals to the processes in Linux Server.

 Recommended Articles